dazinator/dazinator.github.io/source/_posts/2016-01-17-imagining-a-dotnetnuke-project-type-for-visual-studio.md

 ## Create a New Project

-You can now create a new "DotNetNuke" project type using Visual Studio.
+You can now create a new "DotNetNuke" project using Visual Studio.

 TODO: screenshot

 This creates your new project, which has it's own ".dnnproj" file.

-Straight away, you can build your project, and an installation zip for your extension is output to the Output directory.
+Straight away, you can build your project, it all compiles, and an installation zip for your extension is output to the Output directory.

-Also, it has automatically included the "DnnPackager" NuGet package.
+(The project automatically includes the "DnnPackager" NuGet package which handles this build logic)

 ### Adding Content

 You can now add items to your project.
-If you "Add new item" - you can select from a number of item types.
-For example "Module View".
+If you "Add new item" - you can select from a number of item templates.
+For example a "Module View".

 When you add the new item, not only do the files get added to your project, but any required dependencies also get added as a NuGet package.
-For example, adding a Module View will autoamtically add the DotNetNuke NuGet package to your project if it hasn;t allready been added, because this is required for your project to compile.
+For example, adding a Module View will autoamtically add the DotNetNuke NuGet package to your project if it hasn;t allready been added, because this is required for a Module View to compile, because it inherits from `PortalModuleBase`.

 ### Running and Debugging

-Next to the debug button in the toolbar is a drop down listing your local DNN Websites.
-You must select the website you want to run the extension with.
-Once you have selected a website, this website will now be used for running and debugging purposes for your extension.
+When you want to run and debug your extension, you will see that next to the "play" button in the toolbar is a new "drop down" which lists your local DNN Websites.
+You must select the appropriate one that you want to target.
+The website that is selected in this dropdown will be used as the as the host for running and debugging purposes for your extension.

 Clicking "Play" will

-1. Build your extension
+1. Build your project to get the deployment zip.
 2. Deploy your extension to the currently selected Dnn website.
 3. Attach the debugger to the currently selected Dnn website's worker process.
+4. Launch a new browser window, navigated to your dnn websites home page.

 This is way better than previous workflows for Dnn development.
-All you have to do is click play and your module will be running and ready to debug.
+All you have to do is click play and your module will be up and running and ready to debug.